Shop Locally and Build

 Ward One Highlights

-In my first term as your Councillor, I want to note some of the key decisions made by Council to address the needs of the residents of Oakville.
-Oakville declared a Climate Emergency on June 24 which served to entrench the Town’s on-going commitment to address environmental initiatives.
-As well, Council passed a Tow Truck Licensing By-Law that will address the fees and practices of predatory towing that has blemished the reputation of Bronte’s business community over the past year.
-It will begin on January 1, 2020.
-While it will not end the right of Centriller Square management to tow, it will work to protect those who inadvertently failed to read the multitude of signs to warn them they would be towed if they walk off the property.
+I want to note some of the key decisions made by Council to address the needs of the residents of Oakville.
+Council continued to honour its declaration of a Climate Emergency in June 2019 by receiving a progressive and realistic Community Energy Plan at a Special Council meeting in February.
+As well in February Council amended the January 1, 2020 Tow Truck Licensing By-Law to address additional fees that were being charged to vehicles towed from private lots.
+This issue has blemished the reputation of Bronte’s business community over the past two years.
+While licensing tow trucks will not end the right of Centriller Square or Sobey’s proerty management to tow, it will work to protect those who inadvertently failed to read the multitude of signs to warn them they would be towed if they walk off the property.
 One of my greatest highlights was the passing of a temporary three year zoning permit for Acclaim Health’s new Dementia Care Facility at 2250 Speers Road.
 This centre will house a Dementia client daycare, 8 respite beds and caregiver education and support.
 My father-in-law was recently diagnosed with dementia and this project has special meaning for my family as well as hundreds more in the community.

 Town and Regional Councillor, Sean O’Meara and Town Councillor Beth Robertson